WICG/webpackage/README.md

 1. The very first header in Package Header section of the package is **Package-Signature**, a new header that contains a signed hash of the Package Header section (not including Package-Signature header) and Content Index.
 It also contains a reference (via cid: UUID-based URL) to the part that contains the public key certificate (or if needed, a chain of certificates to the root CA).
 2. The **certificate algorithm** must be encoded within the certificate that signed the package.
 The **algorithm** in **Package-Signature** is the hash algorithm used to sign the **Content Index** and produce the Package-Signature.
-3. The Content Index contains hashes of all parts of the package, so it is enough to validate the index to trust its hashes, then compute the hash of the each part upon using it to validate each part.
-Hashes have hash algorithm specified in front.
+3. The Content Index contains hashes of all parts of the package, so it is enough to validate the index to trust its hashes, then compute the hash of each part upon using it to validate each part.
+Hashes have the hash algorithm specified in front.
 4. Content Index Entry `part-location` and `part-size` must not refer to locations outside of the package which contains the entry or to locations within nested packages.
 They may refer to the boundaries of a nested package.
 5. The inclusion of certificate makes it possible to validate the package offline (certificate revocation aside, this can be done out-of-band when device is actually online).
-6. Certificate is included as one of standard the DER-encoded resource (with proper Content-type) corresponding to a [X.509 certificate](https://tools.ietf.org/html/rfc5280).
-The policies for verifying the validity of the certificate is left up to the host environment.
-There are no mandates for any fields in the certificate such as [Key Usage](https://tools.ietf.org/html/rfc5280#section-4.2.1.3) required, this also is left up to the host environment.
+6. Certificate is included as a standard DER-encoded resource (with proper Content-type) corresponding to a [X.509 certificate](https://tools.ietf.org/html/rfc5280).
+The policies for verifying the validity of the certificate are left up to the host environment.
+There are no requirements on any fields in the certificate such as [Key Usage](https://tools.ietf.org/html/rfc5280#section-4.2.1.3); this also is left up to the host environment.

 ```html
 Package-Signature: Li9vy3DqF8tnTXuiaAJuML3ky+er10rcgNR/VqsVpcw+ThHmYcwiB1pbOxEbzJr7; algorithm: sha384; certificate=cid:f47ac10b-58cc-4372-a567-0e02b2c3d479